demian85/chrono-cli/README.md

 ## How it works
 The script runs a Chromium instance in headless mode and simulates a user interacting with the web page.

+During the first run, it will ask for credentials and store the session data in the browser.
+Subsequent runs will use the same session (if profile is not deleted).
+Profile is stored in `./profile`

 After the initial load, it parses your projects/tasks and shows a table with the current weekly hours.

 If less than 8 hours have been entered for the current day, it keeps prompting the user for a specific task and hours.